Is ADHD a real disorder, since most people show some of the symptoms some of the time?

 Are the medications for ADHD safe?

 There have been many advances in the development of medications to treat ADHD.
-The most common type of medication is called a psycho-stimulant (Ritalin & Adderol are the most common brand names).
+The most common type of medication is called a psycho-stimulant (Ritalin & Adderell are the most common brand names).
 However, other classes of medications are also used.
 Under the care of a competent physician specially trained to prescribe medications for ADHD, the drugs used are safe and typically tolerated with minimal side effects.

 How effective are medication-free treatments for children?